The Advtrains mod for Luanti

 • 3.
 Punch the next TCB that the train should pass.
 The track that the TCB is assigned to should have a marker showing “END ROUTE”.

 • 4.
-If the following track section is the last track section in the route and does not require any setup require in step 2 or have more than two TCB sides, click “Finish route at the end of NEXT section”.
+If the following track section is the last track section in the route and does not require any further setup from step 2 or have more than two TCB sides, click “Finish route at the end of NEXT section”.

 • 5.
 If the route leads to the end of the physical line, click “Finish route at the end of NEXT section”.